LucaM185/STEM/README.md

 # STEM

-By far my hardest engineering project, requiring two devices to communicate at high speed, with error rejection, controlling with accuracy stepper motors and dealing with bad tolerances on plastic parts
+By far my hardest engineering project at the time (17yo), requiring two devices to communicate at high speed and a PID for controlling with accuracy stepper motors and dealing with bad tolerances on plastic parts

 Look at the demo here: https://youtube.com/shorts/tS_cE6SSZQE